 Students taking the international degree programmes in International Tourism Studies and International Business Studies spend the fifth and sixth semesters at a foreign partner university.
 The seventh semester is spent undertaking the work placement and completing the course of studies with a Bachelor's thesis and colloquium.

-Six Bachelor's degree programmes and two Master's degree programmes are offered by the Department of Business Studies:
+Six Bachelor's degree programmes and four Master's degree programmes are offered by the Department of Business Studies: